luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 4. **DNS Response:** The server receives the DNS master file from a Nostr relay, parses it to find the specific record requested (the `A` record for "blog"), and sends the correctly formatted DNS answer back to the DNS Client.

 ## 4. My solution solves the problem?

+Name-Token protocol can, in fact, descentrilize the DNS root zone management and eliminate politicking and censorship from the process of domain name registration.
+The protocol allows anyone to register a domain name, as long as they have a Bitcoin wallet and a Nostr account.
+The Name-Token protocol is designed to be compatible with the existing DNS system, so it can be used alongside traditional DNS servers.

+Problems:

+1. For a trullish descentralized and verifiable DNS system, all dns clients should run a full node, which is unfeasible.
+2. Name-Token token system don't solve the problem of name mint spamming, which bad incentivizes to mint a name even if it will not be used just to seel in the future.
+3. Name-Token system mints are very transparent, which means that it propagates the mint intention of the label over the network even before the transaction is confirmed.
+4. The DNS-Nostr Server is a single point of failure, which can be mitigated by running multiple instances of the server, but it still requires some level of trust in the server operator.
+5. The DNS-Nostr Server relies on Nostr relays to fetch the latest DNS records, but is hard to check to whitch relays the wallet have published the records.

 <!-- Does DNS becomes more uncensorable? -->
 <!--